 Allen Bestwick, who has more than 30 years of experience as a motorsports broadcaster, is the lap-by-lap announcer for ESPN’s live telecasts of NASCAR Sprint Cup and Nationwide Series races.
-He also serves as a host of NASCAR Now on ESPN2.
 In 2014, he was named lead announcer for ESPN on ABC’s telecasts of IndyCar Series races, including the Indianapolis 500.

 Bestwick has worked in multiple positions since ESPN’s return to NASCAR in 2007, including pit reporter, host of the pre-race NASCAR Countdown program and occasional lap-by-lap announcer.
 Bestwick was part of NBC and TNT’s NASCAR coverage from 2001-2006, both as a pit reporter and lead play-by-play announcer.